finnkauski/lighthouse/README.md

 have the potential to become much more user friendly.
 I would love people to
 contribute:

+- If you have odd setups or things like light groups, even trying it out to see if it breaks would be helpful
 - More CLI commands
 - Examples for the repository
 - I am aware that you get compilation warnings due to unused `Result` returns.